Hsingmin/cell_recognize/README.md

 Use this dataset the train a demo to recognize red-blood-cell, and changed to adherent cell dataset to re-train the model in the future if the dataset is ready.

+How to get the result of detecting:
+1. In application/redcell_detect/, python3 yolo_video.py --image;
+2. Enter the blood cell image you want to detect, i.g.
+"Bloodimage_00003.jpg";
+3. It will show you detected result and returns the bounding-box;